 DIRECTIONS FOR USE

 STEP 1.
 Wash trays by hand or in a dish washer before first use.
-Use dish soap to remove silicone smell if you feel it too strong and that bothers you.

 STEP 3.
 Fit upper tray into lower tray and gently press down until excessive liquid comes out through the spilling holes on top and inner grooves are interlocked.
 To interlock them, place trays in a flat surface, have one hand up around the back head of the skull and another hand down around the face, and push them to each other until the grooves are engaged.
 Do this for each skull.
 You might feel it difficult to fully interlock them at first but you will learn to do it easily over time.

 STEP 4.
 Move trays carefully with two hands and place upright in your freezer.
 Freeze for 6 hours or longer.
 15 minute is good enough for chocolate making.

 STEP 5.
 Twist trays in all directions to separate skulls from trays.
 Twisting trays helps to break thin layers of ice between the trays.
 Open and remove skulls

 HOW TO AVOID ICE BLOCK BETWEEN THE TRAYS